© 2021 Wayne Health. All rights reserved.

-Wayne Health’s board-certified Female Pelvic Medicine and Reconstructive Surgery (FPMRS) subspecialists provide comprehensive surgical and non-surgical services for women with any form of pelvic floor disorder.
+Wayne Health has board-certified physician subspecialists in Female Pelvic Medicine and Reconstructive Surgery who provide comprehensive surgical and non-surgical services for women with pelvic floor disorders.

-Pelvic floor disorders (PFD) are a group of gynecologic conditions that affect the pelvic floor.
-The pelvic floor includes the muscles, ligaments and connective tissue in the lower pelvis.
-It supports the pelvic organs such as bladder, uterus, vaginal, intestines and rectum.
-The pelvic floor can be injured by childbirth, repeated heavy lifting, chronic diseases or previous pelvic surgery, which can affect normal functions.
-Most pelvic floor disorders fall into three main categories:
+Pelvic floor disorders are conditions that affect the pelvic floor, including muscles, ligaments and connective tissue in the lower pelvis that support pelvic organs, such as the bladder, uterus, vagina, intestines and rectum.
+The pelvic floor can be injured by childbirth, repeated heavy lifting, chronic diseases or previous pelvic surgery, affecting its normal function.
+Most pelvic floor disorders fall into three categories:

-Urinary incontinence: is leaking of urine when sneezing, coughing, laughing, and exercising; or the inability to hold urine long enough to reach the bathroom or urine loss without any sensory awareness
+Urinary incontinence: the leaking of urine when sneezing, coughing, laughing or exercising; the inability to hold urine long enough to reach the bathroom; or urine loss without any sensory awareness

-Fecal incontinence: is leakage of bowel material and not being able to control gas or solid or liquid stool
+Fecal incontinence: leakage of bowel material and not being able to control the release of gas or solid or liquid stool.

 Wayne Health physicians and researchers are also teaching and research faculty at Wayne State University School of Medicine who conduct basic, translational and clinical research.
 This makes the latest treatments and clinical trials available to you sooner than other providers without a medical school affiliation, and often before FDA approval or commercial availability.